Billion

 American English adopted the short scale definition from the French (it enjoyed usage in France at the time, alongside the long-scale definition).
-The United Kingdom used the long scale billion until 1974, when the government officially switched to the short scale, but since the 1950s the short scale had already been increasingly used in technical writing and journalism.
+The United Kingdom used the long scale until 1974, when the government officially switched to the short scale, but since the 1950s the short scale had already been increasingly used in technical writing and journalism.
 Moreover, in 1941, Winston Churchill remarked: "For all practical financial purposes a billion represents one thousand millions..."

 Other countries use the word billion (or words cognate to it) to denote either the long scale or short scale billion.
 Milliard, another term for one thousand million, is extremely rare in English, but it is an established term to refer to the short scale billion in many of these countries.